- Earn an average of £15 per hour

 Your accommodation in Sydney is a lively backpacker’s hostel in the heart of the city, close to the harbour and lots of brilliant sights.
 You’ll be sharing a comfortable mixed dorm with 7-9 others, and have access to shared areas, Wifi, and your own locker.
 You’ll also spend one unforgettable night in a typical Aussie bush bungalow in stunningly beautiful Port Stephens – this is an authentic Aussie experience and is sure to be a true highlight!

 On days three and five you'll enjoy beach BBQs and lunch will be included on day six, then on day eight you’ll enjoy a delicious group dinner at Australia’s highest revolving restaurant.
+Our local team have installed safe refillable water stations at each overnight location on this trip.
+In an effort to reduce the use of single use plastics, we ask that you bring your own refillable water bottle with you.

 After your initial eight nights, you can choose to extend your stay at the hostel, or look at getting a house share with other travellers.
 Our friendly local team will be able to help you arrange this as well as advise you on work, places to visit locally, and travel throughout the rest of the country.